Ubudu/IOS-IOT-SDK/README.md

 # IOS-IOT-SDK
-This SDK is dedicated to handling connection + bidirectional communication with the `ub_ble_scanner` device.
+This SDK is dedicated to handling connection + bidirectional communication with the bluetooth LE devices.

+## Requirements
+- Xcode 10+
+- Swift 4.2+

 ## Installing
 - Add `IoTSDK.framework` to your project.